TykTechnologies/vscode-tyk/README.md

 ## Community

-This project is taking it's first steps in the world.
+This project is taking its first steps in the world.
 If you find any defects, please raise an [issue](https://github.com/TykTechnologies/vscode-tyk/issues).
 If you need support for more file formats, please raise an issue as well.
 We welcome code contributions as well, both in this repo and in [tyk-schemas](https://github.com/tykTechnologies/tyk-schemas) project.

 ## Local development